yoshi314/icingaweb2-module-training/doc/extending-icingaweb2.md

 }
 ```

-## Example 1
+## Exercise 1

-Wir erstellen ein CLI Command mit einer Action, welche folgendermaßen bedient wird und nachstehenden Output generiert:
-We create a cli command with an Action, that will be used as follows and produce the following output:
+Create a cli command with an Action, that will be used as follows and produce the following output:

 ## Bash Autocompletion